rix1/auth-now/README.md

 #### API keys

 You need to create API keys for the email providers you wish to support.
-Currently [SendGrid](https://sendgrid.com/docs/ui/account-and-settings/api-keys/) and [Mailgun](https://documentation.mailgun.com/en/latest/quickstart.html) is supported.
+Currently only [Mailgun](https://documentation.mailgun.com/en/latest/quickstart.html) is supported.

 #### Private JWT Key